 4. Assuming all teachers will be thrilled to go digital

 Teachers are busy individuals, and many of them rely on lessons that they’ve perfected over the years to save them time and maximize learning for students.
-It’s not obvious to every teacher why going digital is the right move, and confusion is likely to turn into outright resistance without some good reasons for making the switch.
+It’s not obvious to every teacher why going digital is the right move for the classroom as well as periods of remote learning, and confusion is likely to turn into outright resistance without some good reasons for making the switch.
 Remember that teachers are being asked to give up what they are most comfortable with and venture into unknown digital territory.
 Reluctance is an understandable reaction.

 Some teachers might also believe that digital texts are harmful to student learning.
-There have been several popular studies that showed reading on a screen to be detrimental to students’ reading comprehension.
+Several popular studies have shown reading on a screen to be detrimental to students’ reading comprehension.
 Be prepared to counter these claims with research about what the studies may have missed.

 The reasons for going digital should ultimately focus on the benefits of digital texts for teachers and students.
 What improvements can teachers expect to see in their students’ learning as a result of using digital texts?
 How do digital texts make their lives easier and their instruction more impactful?
 Being able to answer those questions is the key to convincing teachers that they should abandon what they know and like in favor of an unfamiliar instructional format.

 - Be attentive to teachers’ attitudes toward digital texts and offer research to support your reasons for going digital.

 - Focus on the learning benefits of digital text.
 No teacher will be excited to learn a new digital platform if the only advantage is lower cost to the district.

 One of the great advantages of digital text is the ease of sharing resources.
 It is far easier for teachers to get feedback on their assignments, co-author and co-teach assignments, and even pool their resources into one easily accessible place.
 This is a transformation of the way teaching normally works with paper, and one that should lead to more collaboration among teachers at your school.